andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
+- [awesome-agentic-commerce](https://github.com/damoahdominic/awesome-agentic-commerce) - Agentic commerce is the shift from people clicking buy buttons to AI agents acting, deciding, negotiating, and transacting on behalf of users.
+This repository documents that shift.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-homography-estimation-and-image-alignment](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment) - This repo contains a curative list of homography estimation, image alignment and related application.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.